13 Most Common Duplicate Content Issues & How to Fix Them

 You should outright avoid creating two versions of a URL—i.e., with and without trailing slash.

-Stick to one version and stay consistent in your internal links and sitemap.
+Stick to one version and stay consistent in your sitemap and internal linking, as search engines perceive URLs with and without trailing slashes as two distinct pages, potentially diluting the link equity passed through internal links if both are used.
 If you find two versions of a URL on your site already, set up a 301 redirect to your preferred version.

 7. URL Parameters